Robert B. Rutherford

-Robert B. Rutherford, MD, (1931 – November 22, 2013) was an American vascular surgeon, scientific journal editor, and medical textbook author.
+Robert B. Rutherford, MD, (July 29, 1931 – November 22, 2013) was an American vascular surgeon, scientific journal editor, and medical textbook author.
 He established the definitive textbook in vascular surgery and was a Senior Editor of the Journal of Vascular Surgery.

 Early life and education

 Rutherford was born in Edmonton, Alberta, Canada.
 He received his undergraduate degree (Phi Beta Kappa) in 1952 and his medical school education (Alpha Omega Alpha) in 1956, both from Johns Hopkins University.
-He received his surgical internship training at Johns Hopkins University School of Medicine, then a general surgery residency at the University of Colorado in 1963.
+He received his surgical internship training at Johns Hopkins University School of Medicine, then a general surgery residency at the University of Colorado School of Medicine in 1963.
 During his surgical residency, he spent one year in Malmo, Sweden for a clinical fellowship year as a Fulbright Scholar at Lund University.

 Career

-Following the completion of his surgical residency in 1963, Rutherford served two years in the military at the Walter Reed Army Institute of Research.
+Following the completion of his surgical residency in 1963, Rutherford served two years as an officer in the United States Army Medical Corps at the Walter Reed Army Institute of Research.
 He then joined the surgical faculty at Johns Hopkins in 1965 before returning to the University of Colorado in 1970, where he spent the remainder of his professional career as Professor of Surgery.
-In 1977, he was appointed the first Chief of Vascular Surgery at the University of Colorado, a position he held until 1996, when he became Professor Emeritus.
+In 1977, he was appointed the first Chief of Vascular Surgery at the University of Colorado School of Medicine, a position he held until 1996, when he became Professor Emeritus.

 During much of the latter half of his career, Rutherford worked to bring uniform standards to the reporting of vascular practices in the professional literature, publishing a series of papers as chairman of the Committee on Reporting Standards of the Society of Vascular Surgery and the American Association for Vascular Surgery.
 Although he retired as Professor Emeritus in 1996, he continued editorial and committee work.